 We follow a similar procedure for married couples, combining data from the CPS June Supplement and the U.S. Census.
-For childlessness, we use the larger sample from the U.S. Census.8 The Census does not provide data on total number of live births but the total number of children in the household is available.
-Therefore, as a measure of childlessness we use the fraction of married couples between ages 35-39 who have no children at home.9 Then, using the CPS June supplement we look at all couples above age 25 in which the female had a total of two live births and was below age 30 at her last birth.
+For childlessness, we use the larger sample from the U.S. Census.
+The Census does not provide data on total number of live births but the total number of children in the household is available.
+Therefore, as a measure of childlessness we use the fraction of married couples between ages 35-39 who have no children at home.
+Then, using the CPS June supplement we look at all couples above age 25 in which the female had a total of two live births and was below age 30 at her last birth.
 This gives us the fraction of couples who are early child bearers, with the remaining married couples labeled as the late ones.
-Table 6 shows the resulting distributions.
+Table A6 shows the resulting distributions.

-Childcare Costs We use the U.S. Bureau of Census data from the Survey of Income and Program Participation (SIPP) to calibrate childcare costs we use.10 The total yearly cost for employed mothers, who have children between 0 and 5 and who make childcare payments, was about \$6,414.5 in 2005.
+Childcare Costs We use the U.S. Bureau of Census data from the Survey of Income and Program Participation (SIPP) to calibrate childcare costs we use.
+The total yearly cost for employed mothers, who have children between 0 and 5 and who make childcare payments, was about \$6,414.5 in 2005.
 This is about 10% of average household income in 2005, which we take as the total child care cost of two children.
-The Census estimates of total childcare costs for children between 5 and 14 is about \$4851, which amounts to about 7.7% of average household income in 2005.
-We set $d(1) = d_1$ and $d(2) = d(3) = d_2$ and select d_1 and d_2 so that families with childcare expenditures spend about 10% and 7.7% of average household income for young (0-5) and older (5-14) children, respectively.
+The Census estimate of total childcare costs for children between 5 and 14 is about \$4,851, which amounts to about 7.7% of average household income in 2005.
+We set $d(1) = d_1$ and $d(2) = d(3) = d_2$ and select $d_1$ and $d_2$ so that families with childcare expenditures spend about 10% and 7.7% of average household income for young (0-5) and older (5-14) children, respectively.

-Childcare Subsidies We assume that the childcare subsidies in the model economy reflect the childcare subsidies provided by the Children Child Care and Development Fund (CCDF) in the US.
-In 2010, abut 1.7 million children (ages 0-13) were served by CCDF.
-This is about 5.5% of all children (ages 0-13) in the US.
-In 2010, average household income of household
+Childcare Subsidies We assume that the childcare subsidies in the model economy reflect the childcare subsidies provided by the Children Child Care and Development Fund (CCDF)

-8The CPS June Supplement is not particularly useful for the calculation of childlessness in married couples.
+&lt;sup>14The CPS June Supplement is not particularly useful for the calculation of childlessness in married couples.
 The sample size is too small for some married household types for the calculation of the fraction of married females, aged 40-44, with no live births.

-9Since we use children at home as a proxy for childlessness, we use age 35-39 rather than 40-44.
+&lt;sup>15Since we use children at home as a proxy for childlessness, we use age 35-39 rather than 40-44.
 Using ages 40-44 generates more childlessness among less educated people.
 This is counterfactual, and simply results from the fact that less educated people are more likely to have kids younger, and hence these kids are less likely to be at home when their parents are between ages 40-44.